 Big Love on the Coast

 This is the time of year when big things happen on our beautiful California coast.
-By big we mean Elephant seals, currently in prime mating season but still willing to take a load off to just lounging around.
+By big we mean elephant seals, currently in prime mating season but still willing to take a load off to just lounge around.
 Some are also in need of some rehab TLC.
-Here are three coastal excursions well worth the time for witnessing why Elephant seals are such a big deal.
+Here are three coastal excursions well worth the time for seeing why elephant seals are such a huge deal.

 Week: 02.04.2026